 , electronics), mathematical modeling and/or simulations (Mathematica, Femlab, Matlab, Code V), learning about the science and day-to-day operations in the labs, opportunities to take formal short optics courses

-, involvement in our group meetings and seminars, and the chance to present at professional meetings.
+, involvement in our group meetings and seminars, technical writing, and the chance to present at professional meetings.
 The skills learned in our group are common to any other optics or atomic physics lab, and many of our students go on to do their PhDs with top researchers around the world.
 The Bigelow lab also has a reputation as a great working environment, due to lively interactions and visits from kittens

 Undergraduates from all universities are invited to apply to the University of Rochester's National Science Foundation - Research Experiences for Undergraduates